flumeapp/help.flumeapp.com/whatsnew/README.md

 * FIXED: A potential fix for getting stuck with the preloader when reposting items.
 * FIXED: An issue getting stuck on login when receiving Instagram security checkpoints on the login window.
 * FIXED: Rewrite of internal database saving to resolve extremely odd/rare database inconsistency issues.
+* FIXED: Multiple issues with editing tags on existing media.
+* FIXED: Fixed updating media tags when they are only moved in position.
+* FIXED: Touch bar buttons were not highlighting when user tags / sharing / disabling comments.
 * FIXED: An error uploading / updating posts if you tagged a location that contains a quote character in its address.
 * FIXED: A rare edge-case where it becomes impossible to log out of an account if Flume crashed during a session time out and left the database in an inconsistent state.
 * FIXED: A potential fix for an issue with the large preview window not being destroyed correctly.